thomas-weigel/cs101/wizard/README.md

 Make the save file process use the builtin module configparser.
 We do it this way because we don't want to manage the low level and manual way from now on.

+# Version Eleven

+See `_11.py` and `test_wizard.py` for an example.

+Make the game more testable, and then write a little bit of testing!